m0chan/m0chan.github.io/_posts/2019-08-21-Win32-Buffer-Overflow-SEH.md

-*An Egghunter is a small piece of shellcode, typically 32 Bytes that can be used to redirect execution flow to our final stage shellcode when we have a small space of memory to work with*
+*An Egghunter is a small piece of shellcode, typically 32 Bytes that can be used to search all memory space for our final-stage shellcode*